shilab/STI/README.md

 ## Source codes for result analysis
 **notebooks_result_analysis** contains the codes we used to calculate evaluation metrics on the saved results of the experiments.
 Visualization codes are not included.

+## Demo
+In case you want to have a quick demo, we suggest you to use **[TPU] STI Chr.22 ALL.ipynb** notebook in **notebooks_experiment** folder using **ALL.chr22.mergedSV.v8.20130502.svs.genotypes.vcf** dataset, which is one of the relatively small datasets.
+The expected outputs are present in the same notebook as well and you can compare them to the outputs you obtain.
+The training and testing time for each fold in this notebook should take ~15 minutes.

 ## Getting Started:

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.